 The model simulation was conducted to evaluate the estuarine hydrodynamics and salinity transport in the presence of vegetation at the Pink Beach wetland, incorporating realistic vegetation in the model grid.
-The dominant vegetation at the sites (Fig. 11) is Phragmites communis and Suaeda heteroptera.
+The dominant vegetation at the sites (Fig. 13) is Phragmites communis and Suaeda heteroptera.
 The averaged diameters of plants are 0.6 cm and 0.2 cm, respectively; the plant stems are set to 1.5 m and 0.15 m high, respectively.
-The drag coefficients in the model (C_D) are set to 1.0 and 0.3, respectively (Gu, 2006).
+The drag coefficients in the model (C_D) are set to 1.0 and 0.3, respectively.
 The density is set to 65 per square meter for Phragmites communis and 200 stems per square meter for Suaeda heteroptera, respectively (He et al., 2008).
-The simulated and measured changes in water depth and salinity concentration at two stations (G1 and G2) are demonstrated in Fig. 12 and Fig. 13.
+The simulated and measured changes in water depth and salinity concentration at two stations (G1 and G2) are demonstrated in Fig. 14 and Fig. 15.
 Water depth in the Pink Beach region is correctly modelled, but at G1 upstream of the vegetation zone, this model is in error compared to the observed results.
-As can be seen from Fig.12, there is an asymmetric feature of flood and ebb tide in the vegetation area.
-The Liao River estuary has a complex terrain with a large area of tidal flats and shoals, which is one of the causes of the asymmetry of flood and ebb tide.
-In addition, there are a large number of Phragmites communis and Suaeda heteroptera in Pink Beach, the resistance induced by vegetation enhance the tide asymmetry.
 The model predicts salinity concentration reasonably well compared with the measured data at the Pink Beach.
 The maximum water depth of G1 is 0.834 m during the spring tide on June 29, the immersion time is 282 minutes; the maximum salinity is 31.02 psu.
 At G2, the maximum water depth is 0.682 m during the spring tide on July 26 to 27, the immersion time is 184 minutes; the maximum salinity is 34.76 psu.
-According to Fig. 14, the measured data and the calculated velocity show good agreement at G1 station.
-The velocity of G1 displays the shape of double humps, its peak depth-averaged velocity can reach 0.15 ms-1, which further confirm the reliability and authenticity of the present simulation.
-The results of flow structure at Pink Beach in presence and absence of vegetation highlight the relationship between vegetation and currents (Fig.15).
-From the numerical experiments, it can be seen that the presence of vegetation increases the resistance of the estuary bed and can effectively reduce the flow velocity.
-This is because when water flows through the vegetation, momentum and energy are lost, the drag exerted by vegetation results in decreased flow speed.
+Velocity comparison between the modeled and measured value at G1 station is shown in Fig. 16; this model is relatively accurate.
+The velocity of G1 displays the shape of double humps, its peak depth-